dereuromark/cakephp-translate/docs/README.md

 TODO

 ## Directly read translations from the DB.
-Configure I18n to use the Translate MessagesDbLoader for default domain:
+Configure I18n to use the Translate DbMessagesLoader for default domain:

 ```php
 I18n::config('default', function ($domain, $locale) {